Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Baryon-meson scattering amplitude at leading and subleading orders

 A close inspection of Eq.~(\ref{eq:atree3}) reveals that $[A^{jb},A^{ia}]$, for $N_c=3$, yields at most the operator structure $[\mathcal{O}_3^{jb},\mathcal{O}_3^{ia}]$ and, according to relation (\ref{eq:comon}), retains up to $5$-body operators.
 Sequential insertions of one and two $J^2$ operators add up $6$- and $7$-body operators, respectively.
 Thus, the first three summands displayed in Eq.~(\ref{eq:atree3}) will be explicitly evaluated and they will suffice to draw some conclusions.
 Clearly, it would be desirable to perform a calculation including 8-body operators and higher, but this is beyond the scope of this work due to the considerable amount of group theory involved.

-The task now is to rewrite the baryon operators involved in $[\pr{m} A_\mathrm{tree}]^{ab}$ in terms of a set of linearly independent operators, up to $7$-body operators.
-After a long, tedious, but otherwise standard calculation, reductions are computed are their results are available.
-However, due to the length and unilluminating nature of the full expressions, only the symmetric and antisymmetric pieces rather than the individual results for each representation are listed in Appendix \ref{app:reduc}.
+The task now is to rewrite the baryon operators involved in $[\pr{\mathrm{dim}} \mathcal{A}_\mathrm{LO}]^{ab}$ in terms of a set of linearly independent operators, up to $7$-body operators.
+A convenient operator basis $S_m^{(ij)(ab)}$, for $m=1,\ldots,139$, is listed in Appendix \ref{sec:appa}.
+It is a straightforward albeit long and tedious exercise to compute those reductions.
+However, due to the length and unilluminating nature of the full expressions, only the symmetric and antisymmetric pieces rather than the individual results for each representation are listed in the Online Resource.
 In passing, it is straightforward to verify that the consistency conditions (\ref{eq:cc}) are fulfilled by all these reduced structures.